 Protect your car & save money.
 Get a quick auto insurance quote today.

-Getting insurance online while you’re at the dealership is an option.
-You may be able to get coverage on the spot.
-However, it’s important to ensure that you’re getting enough coverage if you buy online.
+It’s important to ensure that you’re getting enough coverage.
 The state minimum levels of insurance may not be enough to fully protect you if you’re involved in a bad accident.

 That actually leads us to our next point…